DBecker7/QuantQual/QuantQual.md

 Keep an eye out for the following concepts:

-1. Garbage In, Garbage Out (GIGO)
+1. Garbage In, Garbage Out (GIGO)\newline
-2. Numerical summaries lie - you need plots!
+2. Numerical summaries lie - you need plots!\newline
-3. Models are models.
+3. Models are models.\newline
 4. Models are wrong.

 :::notes